SyanahWynn/2024-EEGMEM/README.md

 # The role of theta and gamma oscillations in item memory, source memory, and memory confidence
-Here you will find the experimental design and analysis script used in the aformentioned published paper.
+Here you will find analysis script used in the aformentioned published paper.

 # Data Analysis script
 Here you will find the analysis script used to process the data for subsequent statistical tests.
 This version is an adjusted version of the script, which is slightly altered after the publication to improve readability.